Wandalen/wNameMapper/README.md

 # wNameMapper [![Build Status](https://travis-ci.org/Wandalen/wNameMapper.svg?branch=master)](https://travis-ci.org/Wandalen/wNameMapper)

-The module in JavaScript for mapping names from one space into another and vice versa.
+Simple class to map names from one space to another and vice versa.
+Options for handling names collisions exist.
+Use the module to make your program shorter, more readable and to avoid typos.

 ### Usage: